 Minimizing Risk Factors for Deep Vein Thrombosis

-The best way to prevent DVT is addressing risk factors.
+The best way to prevent DVT is by addressing risk factors.
 If you’re worried about DVT and smoke, now may be the time to quit.
 If you’re obese, consider increasing your weekly exercise to help you lose weight faster.
 Also, if your job requires you to sit all day, consider taking more breaks to walk around.

 The Bottom Line

 DVT is a vein disorder that affects the deep venous system, usually in the legs or the arms.
-Symptoms and complications of DVT can range from life threatening (pulmonary embolism) to unnoticeable.
+Symptoms and complications of DVT can range from life-threatening (pulmonary embolism) to unnoticeable.
 If you suspect you have DVT or are at risk of developing it, booking a checkup with your doctor is the best way to get a diagnosis or come up with a preventive plan.

 By understanding the risk factors and causes of DVT, making informed decisions around preventing it becomes easier.
 Now might be the time to fulfill your weight loss goals or quit smoking.
 Also, consider taking any of the supplements mentioned above to help you prevent or treat DVT.
-Remember to talk to your doctor first before you take supplements to determine whether they’re right for you.
+Remember to talk to your doctor first before taking supplements to determine whether they’re right for you.